HOW TO USE THIS SITE:

 Chapter 10: It All Comes Together

 Cold pack materials and safety concerns: the ingredients within our cold packs is non-toxic.
 If there is a leak or they get damaged, you can safely handle and wash off the material inside.
-We have a conditional 1-Year Replacement policy on damaged goods.
-(If damaged from proper use)
+We have a conditional minimum 1-Year Replacement policy on damaged goods when damaged during proper use.

 If someone were to somehow ingest the material, you should contact a poison control number or go to the emergency room just to be safe.
 While the ingredients are non-toxic, that doesn’t mean an individual could not experience an allergic reaction to the ingredients.

 Freezing and Wearing the Cool Fat Burner & Cool Gut Buster

 Freezing the packs typically takes 8-10 hrs if they’re at room temperature, less time if they’re already cold from a previous session.
 You can freeze the entire CFB & CGB vests with the packs inside, or you can freeze the cold packs separately.
 Be sure “Hybrid” packs are frozen in a flat shape, or a shape that best fits your contours, as they freeze solid.
 “Soft” packs should conform within ~10 minutes out of the freezer.

 If you’re finding the packs aren’t freezing properly, be aware of how and where they’re stacked in your freezer (ie, close to the door vs in the back) and also be sure the freezer is turned down cold enough.
 We’ve actually had customers who received the same batch of Soft packs, one say they were freezing too hard, the other customer said they were too soft out of the freezer.
 So again, experiment with placement including distance from the opening, how they’re stacked (spaced out separately among other frozen items versus on top of each other) as well as freezer temperature settings.